Skillnter/WP_TRANSFER_STEPS/index.md

 $ wp search-replace http://example.com https://example.com/blog --dry-run
 ```

-Note: If the changes make sense to you, then run the above command again without the dry-run call.
+**Note**: *If the changes make sense to you, then run the above command again without the dry-run call.*

 ### Plugin( [Better Search Replace plugin][BETTER SEARCH] ):
 Step 1: In your Dashboard, navigate to the plugin under Tools > Better Search Replace.